Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: QCD sum rule analysis

-As a powerful and successful non-perturbative method, QCD sum rules [{14-16}] have been applied to study multifarious hadrons [{17-24}].
-In this method one uses the quark-hadron duality to balance the (integrated) correlation function.
+In exploring hadron nature at low energy scale, one of successful non-perturbative QCD methods is QCD sum rules\cite{Bicudo:D15,Bicudo:D17}.
+This method has late been applied to study multifarious hadrons [{17-24}].
+In QCD sum rules one uses the quark-hadron duality to balance the (integrated) correlation function.